segwyne/100-days-of-code/log.md

 **Today's Progress**: I got distracted for a few days with learning to speak Swedish.
 Today I explored the woocommerce plugin at WordPress and set it up so I can make sales from my sewing site.
 I have one product up - a lace shawl knitting pattern.
 It seems to be functioning now, but desperately needs styling.
 Tomorrow!

+It seems to also need an SSL.
+I thought I was covered by one already.
+That, too, must wait for now.

 **Link**: [Segwyne's Needle](http://segwynesneedle.com/shop)

 ### Day 94 December 1, 2018